GitHubDragonFly/AB-Modbus-Master/README.md

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.
 See the libplctag website for all PLCs supported by the library.
 Read comments inside the Form1 for any additional information.

 # Build

 All it takes is to:

+## For Windows

+- Either use Windows executable files from the `exe` folder or follow the instructions below to build it yourself.
 - Download and install Visual Studio community edition (ideally 2019).
 - Download and extract the zip file of this project.
 - Open this as an existing project in Visual Studio and, on the menu, do: